Holistic Psychotherapy

 First step is to enhance real safety and create a basic cognitive understanding.

-Step 2: Build internal resources with Bodynamic®
+Step 2: Build Internal Resources

-After or parallel to this, there is a step-by-step build-up of resources
+After or parallel to this, there is a step-by-step build-up of resources particularly with the methods of Bodynamic®:

 • Learning to experience your own body as a safe place again (work with the body-ego / work with body sensations)